Photo by Maria Argiroudaki on Pexels.

 And this is what allows us to breathe and relax and recover from the business of life.

-Today, however, we will have a look at the questions from last week, and introduce a new ritual that will help us to understand ourselves better and will allow us to find new ways to meet our needs in the future.
+Today, however, we will have a look at the questions from last week, and introduce a new ritual that will help us to understand ourselves better and which will allow us to find new ways to meet our needs in the future.

 Photo by Monstera Production on Pexels.

 Let’s start with the first question from the first lesson.
-I asked you to check in with yourself to see if you needed mor…
+I asked you to check in with yo…